Michigan Bar, California

-Michigan Bar was a former mining camp near a sandbar in the Cosumnes River in Sacramento County, California which was founded by two gold miners from Michigan.
-The town site expanded out of the mining camp and by the 1850s contained a population of around 1500.
+Michigan Bar was a former mining camp near a sandbar in the Cosumnes River in Sacramento County, California, United States which was founded by two gold miners from Michigan.
+The town site expanded out of the mining camp and by the 1850s contained a population of approximately 1500.
 By 1899, it had its own post office.
 Later hydraulic mining destroyed the original settlement, when the name came to designate a mining district.

 California Historical Landmark #468 marks part of the town as well as the mining district.